3. End to End Model Execution

 print("Low-level Numpy MLP Prediction:", class_names[pred_kind[0]])

-Low-level Numpy MLP Prediction: Sandal
+Low-level Numpy MLP Prediction: Trouser

 3.4.
 Constructing an End to End IRModule in TVMScript